Australia

 Several major funding programs are supporting hydrogen industry development, including:

-• AUD$2 billion for Hydrogen Headstart, announced in the (May 2023) 2023-24 Federal Budget, would provide revenue support for large-scale renewable hydrogen projects through competitive hydrogen production contracts.
+In the 2023-24 Federal Budget (released May 2023) the Australian Government announced an allocation of AUD$2 billion for the Hydrogen Headstart Program.
+The Program would provide revenue support for large-scale renewable hydrogen projects through competitive hydrogen production contracts.
 This investment is intended to help bridge the commercial gap for early projects.
-Consultations on the design of the Headstart Program were undertaken between 7 July – 3 August 2023.
-In October 2023, the Australian Government announced the program was open to applications, with Expressions of Interest open until 10 November 2023.
-On 21 December 2023, ARENA (as the program administrator) announced that six applicants have been shortlisted and invited to submit a full application in the next stage of the Hydrogen Headstart Program.
+After an Expressions of Interest application process, in December 2023, ARENA (as the program administrator) announced that six applicants have been shortlisted and invited to submit a full application in the next stage of the Hydrogen Headstart Program.

-• ARENA (excluding the German-Australian HyGATE funding initiative – see below) has committed over AUD$280 million to hydrogen R&D projects, feasibility studies, pilot and demonstration plants (including grants funding made available as part of its Renewable Hydrogen Deployment Funding Round).
+Under its own funding programs, ARENA has committed over AUD$300 million to hydrogen R&D projects, feasibility studies, pilot and demonstration plants (including grants funding made available as part of its Renewable Hydrogen Deployment Funding Round).

 Guarantee of Origin Hydrogen Scheme